Klaus Mäkela conducts music by Sibelius and Monteverdi, and is soloist together with Louisa Tuck in a concerto for two cellos by Vivaldi.

-Jean Sibelius laid the foundation for his Symphony No. 2 during a stay in Italy in 1901.
+Jean Sibelius laid the foundations for his Symphony No. 2 during a stay in Italy in 1901.
 Deeply engaged in the myth of Don Juan as well as in Dante’s Divine Comedy, he considered both as titles for the music.
-Back home in Finland, he still completed it as a symphony, and the music was perceived as a powerful message in the Finnish struggle for independence.
+Back home in Finland, he completed the work as a symphony, and the music was perceived as a powerful message in the Finnish struggle for independence.

-Antonio Vivaldi wrote several hundred solo concerts, but only one for two cellos and orchestra.
-Here, Norwegian star cellist Truls Mørk meets the Oslo Philharmonic’s principal cello Louisa Tuck for brilliant interplay.
+Antonio Vivaldi wrote several hundred solo concertos, but only one for two cellos and orchestra.
+Here, cellist and chief conductor Klaus Mäkelä meets the Oslo Philharmonic’s principal cello Louisa Tuck for brilliant interplay.

 The concert opens with music by Italy’s possibly greatest composer through the ages: Excerpts from the opera L’Orfeo by Claudio Monteverdi.